microsoft/vscode-docs/api/extension-guides/webview.md

 To disallow all local resources, just set `localResourceRoots` to `[]`.

 In general, webviews should be as restrictive as possible in loading local resources.
-However, keep in mind that `vscode-resource` and `localResourceRoots` do not offer complete security protection on their own.
-Make sure your webview also follows [security best practices](#security), and strongly consider adding a [content security policy](#content-security-policy) to further restrict the content that can be loaded.
+However, keep in mind that `localResourceRoots` does not offer complete security protection on its own.
+Make sure your webview also follows [security best practices](#security), and add a [content security policy](#content-security-policy) to further restrict the content that can be loaded.

 ### Theming webview content